nmeri17/suphle-docs/src/docs/v1/container/index.md

 ///

 :::info
 Service locator is widely considered an anti-pattern.
 But it does have a few good use cases.
 In a framework like Suphple, where some core classes exist outside the context of containers — classes managing even containers themselves — the only way to interact with contextual versions of certain classes is by use of a service locator.
 Another use case is while trying to lazy load or perform actions on an object lazily.
-While it's not expected to be used in user land, it might be the key to solving not just the two situations above, but accessing variable classes defined in user-land
+While it's not expected to be used in user land, it might be the key to solving not just the two situations above, but accessing variable classes defined in user-land from either a package being developed or a test
 :::

 ## Contextual Binding